SolankiYogesh/react-native-device-time-format/README.md

 ---
 # 🕒 **rn-date-format**

-Get the device's time format setting in React Native! 🚀
+Small lib to get the device's time format setting in React Native! 🚀

 With **rn-date-format**, easily detect whether the device is using a **12-hour** or **24-hour** time format.
 Perfect for tailoring your app’s time display based on user preferences! 🌍⏰
 ---